19hours/sg-statutes/Acts/Charities Act.md

 [Charities Act 1995 Ed., s.
 39 (1) to (3)]

-### Power of Commissioner to prohibit or restrict fund-raising appeal
+### Power of Commissioner to prohibit or restrict, or suspend, fund-raising appeal

 39B\.—(1) Notwithstanding any exemption or permit granted under section 39A, the Commissioner may, at any time, by order published in theGazette—